-- Neonicotinoid insecticides act by causing virtually irreversible blockage of postsynaptic nicotinic acetylcholine receptors (nAChRs) in the central nervous system of insects. - The damage is cumulative, and with every exposure more receptors are blocked.
+- Neonicotinoid insecticides act by causing virtually irreversible blockage of postsynaptic nicotinergic acetylcholine receptors (nAChRs) in the central nervous system of insects. - The damage is cumulative, and with every exposure more receptors are blocked.
 In fact, there may not be a safe level of exposure. - The nAChRs play roles in many cognitive processes and neonicotinoids account for worker bees neglecting to provide food for eggs and larvae, and for a breakdown of the bees' navigational abilities.
 Very small quantities of neonicotinoid insecticides are sufficient to cause collapse of bee colonies - Food residues of neonicotinoids may adversely affect human health, especially the developing brain

-- Neonicotinoid insecticides are persistent and mobile in soil, soluble in water and stable to breakdown by water at neutral pH, and - as a result of these properties the compounds may leach from soils. - Major contamination of surface water with imidacloprid has been detected in the Netherlands and in California - Consequently, high concentrations of imidacloprid have been diffusing through the environment, killing or debilitating non-target insects and other arthropods, decimating invertebrate prey for higher organisms.
-Moreover, imidacloprid causes immune suppression in bees and freshwater fish and may be at the root of global wildlife declines - Breaking one link on the food chain means that all of the higher organisms above that link are in threat of extinction
+- Neonicotinoid insecticides are persistent and mobile in soil, soluble in water and stable to breakdown by water at neutral pH, and - as a result of these properties the compounds may leach from soils. - Since 2004 major contamination of Dutch surface water with imidacloprid has been detected by the Water Boards.
+Surface water contamination with imidacloprid has also been recorded in agricultural regions of California - Consequently, high concentrations of imidacloprid are diffusing through the environment, killing or debilitating nontarget insects and other arthropods, decimating invertebrate prey for higher organisms.